rsksmart/RSKIPs/IPs/RSKIP428.md

 ## Motivation

-In order to the PowHSM sign segwit peg-outs[1], it needs the outpoint values to be provided when signing.
+For the PowHSM sign segwit peg-outs[1], the outpoint values must be provided since they are needed for calculating the sighash of a segwit bitcoin transaction.
 Currently, selected UTXOs for a peg-out are removed from the available utxos set once the peg-out is created.
 Storing the outpoint values in an event, once a peg-out is created and before the selected utxos are discarded, is a solution that will allow the PowPeg to retrieve and provide the required outpoint values to the PowHSM to be able to sign a given segwit peg-out.

 ## Specification